Hudl Sportscode is only compatible on Apple's macOS.

 We recommend a minimum disk space of 512GB to have enough space to store all your video.

-Hudl Sportscode will run on any Mac running macOS Mojave, Catalina or Big Sur.
+Hudl Sportscode will run on any Mac running macOS 11 (Big Sur) or macOS 12 (Monterey).
 Macs with lower specifications, such as the 13" MacBook Pro, will run Hudl Sportscode (2018 or greater, including the M1 MacBook Pro).
 However, there are noticeable performance limitations and issues in certain scenarios.
 This type of Mac could be used in lower performance environments, such as single angle video machines that are used for basic playback, coding or building presentations.

 Performance related issues associated with lower specification Macs include: